The Power of Jesus’s Name

 I tell you the truth, anyone who has faith in me will do what I have been doing.
 He will do even greater things than these, because I am going to the Father.
 And I will do whatever you ask in my name, so that the Son may bring glory to the Father.
 You may ask me for anything in my name, and I will do it.
-If you love me, you will obey what I command.
-John 14:12-15
+John 14:12-14

 Corrie ten Boom told of a three-year-old boy who saw his mother writing to his father.
 The boy wrote a letter too, only instead of words, his letter contained scrawls.
 His mother wrote at the bottom of the page, “This is Christopher’s letter to his daddy.”
 The father valued that letter because his wife told him what the scrawls represented.